 HughesNet, formally known as DIRECWAY, offers satellite Internet for residential needs directly and through dealers.
 As of this writing, HughesNet has six different levels of service, ranging from their Home plan to ElitePremium.
 The former, costing about $60 per month, has download speeds ranging from roughly 550 Kbps to 1.0 Mbps, and upload speeds ranging from 70 Kbps to 128 Kbps.
 Their ElitePremium plan, at about $350 per month, offers 2.7 - 5.0 Mbps and 165 - 300 Kbps, respectively.
 HughesNet's geographical coverage, as with most other services, is limited to the 48 contiguous United States.
 HughesNet provides a 30-day money-back guarantee, but that excludes the installation charges and other fees.

-There are other satellite ISPs, and we will consider those in a moment, but HughesNet is one of the major players in the market — if not the largest — so let's consider how their service and pricing compares to a standard broadband service.
+There are other satellite ISPs, and I will consider those in a moment, but HughesNet is one of the major players in the market — if not the largest — so let's consider how their service and pricing compares to a standard broadband service.
 As an example, my own current DSL plan offers download speeds of 1.5 Mbps, and upload speeds of 512 Kbps.
 The closest equivalent within the various HughesNet options would be their Elite plan, if we use their typical speeds, and not the maximums (which are what they somewhat deceptively list on their pricing page).
 Their service is almost $120 per month, versus my DSL plan at almost $25.
 That is a significant difference, but that is one of the downsides of living out in the sticks.

 WildBlue has three different plans: Their Value package offers speeds of 512 Kbps for downloading and 128 Kbps for uploading (all speeds listed here are maximums), at almost $50 per month (their regular rate, aside from any special deals).
 Their Select package offers 1.0 Mbps and 200 Kbps, at almost $70 per month.
 Their top-of-the-line package, Pro, offers 1.5 Mbps and 256 Kbps, at almost $80 per month.
 WildBlue's failure to list typical usage speeds on their website, should raise a red flag for prospective customers, since there is no way to know ahead of time what your actual speeds will be.